 The main advantage of hiring your own mortgage broker is that you will have someone who has your best interests at heart.
 Someone who has no tie with any estate company.
 If you use the estate agent’s in-house mortgage broker, you do not know who they are putting first.
 Their priority is you or the client that they are selling the house for?

 In short, keep your finances and mortgage search totally separate from the agent.
 Shop for a mortgage yourself by going bank to bank or hire a mortgage broker.

 They’re some good ones out there.
-Just remember, disclosing your finances to the seller, or their agent will most likely doom your chances of negotiating a good price for a property that the seller might want to get rid of anyway.
+Just remember, disclosing your finances to the seller or their agent will most likely doom your chances of negotiating a reasonable price for a property that the seller might want to get rid of anyway.